lsst-pst/survey_strategy/WPruns.md

 Rolling cadence experiments - but all on/off vs. leave some percent of the background WFD "on"

 Pairs in the same filter, vs. pairs in different filters.

 Single visits in a night.

 Triple visits in a night.

 TOO visits - X triggers per year, to search ? fields around a given field location to ? depth in ? filter

-If time:
-Targeted specific series of observations like previous DD white papers - SS target, 47 Tuc, Magellanic Clouds